Constitution of Mississippi: Slavery

 — Abraham Lincoln, Speech at Springfield, Illinois (June 26, 1857).

 This represented a shift in ideology regarding the moral nature of slavery after the Missouri Compromise of 1820, in which many people began to see slavery not as a "great evil" as they did in the late 18th century, but rather, in the words of 19th century South Carolinian Democrat John C. Calhoun, a "positive good".
 As a result of this shift, laws began to be passed throughout Southern slave states that restricted the emancipation of slaves, something that was somewhat common during the late 18th century around the time of the American Revolution, where slave owners such as Edward Coles and Robert Carter freed their slaves using the American Enlightenment principles of the colonial revolutionaries as their inspiration.
 Abraham Lincoln noticed this shift in ideology, writing in an 1855 letter to a friend that:

 Our progress in degeneracy appears to me to be pretty rapid.
 As a nation, we began by declaring that 'all men are created equal'.
 We now practically read it 'all men are created equal, except negroes'.
 When the Know-Nothings get control, it will read 'all men are created equal, except negroes, and foreigners, and catholics'.
-When it comes to this I should prefer emigrating to some country where they make no pretence of loving liberty — to Russia, for instance, where despotism can be take pure, and without the base alloy of hypocracy.
+When it comes to this I should prefer emigrating to some country where they make no pretence of loving liberty — to Russia, for instance, where despotism can be take pure, and without the base alloy of hypocracy [sic].

 — Abraham Lincoln, letter to Joshua Speed (August 24, 1855).

 This shift in opinion hardened Southerners' and Democrats' actions in the defense of the institution of slavery, ultimately culminating in the American Civil War, which would end slavery in the United States forever.